Janis-Rullis-IT/nginx/docs/how-to-return-plain-json.md

+---
+title: How to return plain JSON?
+layout: default
+---

 ### / [nginx](./../) / [docs](./)

 -----------------------------------------------------------------------------------

-# How to return plain JSON
+# How to return plain JSON?

 ```
 location @debug {